corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 **If flexibility requires inhibition, then individuals that are more [behaviorally flexible](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md) (indicated by individuals that are faster at functionally changing their behavior when circumstances change), as measured by reversal learning and switching between options on a multi-access box, will also be better at inhibiting their responses in three tasks: delayed gratification, go no-go, and detour.**

 **P1:** Individuals that are faster to reverse preferences on a reversal learning task and who also have lower latencies to successfully solve new loci after previously solved loci become unavailable (multi-access box) (see [flexibility preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md)) will perform better in the go no-go task (methods similar to Harding, Paul, and Mendl (2004)), in the detour task (methods as in MacLean et al. (2014) who call it the "cylinder task"), and they will wait longer for higher quality (more preferred) food, but not for higher quantities (methods as in Hillemann et al. (2014)).
-Waiting for higher quality food has been validated as a test of inhibition in birds, while waiting for a higher quantity of food does not appear to measure inhibition (Hillemann et al. (2014)). *[jump to dependent variables](#P1-the-more-flexible-individuals-are-better-at-inhibition)*
+Waiting for higher quality food has been validated as a test of inhibition in birds, while waiting for a higher quantity of food does not appear to measure inhibition (Hillemann et al. (2014)). *[Jump to P1 dependent variables](#P1-the-more-flexible-individuals-are-better-at-inhibition)*

 **P1 alternative 1:** If there is no correlation between flexibility measures and performance on the inhibition tasks, this may indicate that the flexibility tasks may not require much inhibition (particularly if the inhibition results are reliable - see *P1 alternative 2*).